LGitHub-sprout/coders-in-hoods/README.md

 # coders-in-hoods
-CIH class Static Front End exercises https://us.codersinhoods.dev/
+CIH class Static Front End exercises. https://us.codersinhoods.dev/
+These are my solutions to the exercise Lessons.